 Full-Duplex

-A communication convention that allows the concurrent transfer of data and receptions in both channel directions.
-Full-duplex is used when communication from two devices is always needed.
+A full-duplex communication convention enables the simultaneous transfer of data and receptions in both directions of a communication channel, making it ideal when communication from two devices is always necessary.

 G.B.
 (Gigabyte)